 Ok, it could all end in tears, but history is written by the winners and no-one ever changed things by following the easy path.
 Live a little, buy a cheap Ferrari and smile as it burns to the ground.
 Life’s too short not to, right?

-We drove a hot-to-trot Tuscan S last year and had to be given an actual safety briefing beforehand (‘no more then 2,500rpm until the oil temperature reaches 60-degrees; if the water temperature hits 100-degrees, pull over and switch it off; if the electrics lock you out of the car, unscrew the number plate light to find the emergency boot release; if you get locked inside the car, there’s an ejector lever under the dash’), and frankly we were really nervous that it was going to explode.
+We drove a hot-to-trot Tuscan S last year and had to be given an actual safety briefing beforehand (‘no more then 2,500rpm until the oil temperature reaches 60-degrees; if the water temperature hits 100-degrees, pull over and switch it off; if you get locked inside the car, there’s an ejector lever under the dash’), and frankly we were really nervous that it was going to explode.
 But holy cow, it was quick – 0-62mph in under four seconds, and no nannying electronics of any kind, just a demented muscle car leaving number-elevens all over the countryside.

 It’s an achingly beautiful car too.
 Yes, it’ll definitely break at some point, but you’ll have a great time looking at it while you wait for the AA man.

 It is actually possible to buy a real, actual Ferrari for Fiesta money, although you’ll have to be quick as the market is catching on.
 There was a time when marque aficionados viewed the 1980s Mondial with suspicion, a sort of ‘Ew, why would you buy that one?’ attitude, which explains why they’re so much more affordable than other Ferraris.
 To be fair, it’s arguably not pretty in the traditional sense.
 But right now the question is: why wouldn’t you buy one?